Culture, Gender, and Labor Force Participation: Evidence from Colombia: Background

-During the NCA of 1991, feminist women's movements played a vital role in advocating for women's rights.
-For instance, \cite{quintero2006mujeres} highlights that although the women's movement did not have a unified candidate for the NCA due to discussions on dual membership and the individual preference of many women to support candidates from their respective parties or movements, they actively carried out a national campaign.
-This campaign effectively gathered approximately 15,000 signatures from various cities in support of women's proposals, which were subsequently submitted to the Presidency of the NCA.
-To amplify their message, the movements utilized radio advertisements, including a 15-day spot on the prominent Caracol program, a major radio and TV broadcaster in the country, airing from 6 am to 9 am.
-Additionally, they issued press statements and actively engaged in numerous discussions with constituents to raise awareness about women's proposals.
-In Figure 1, Panel (a) displays a publication from El Tiempo, one of the country's leading newspapers, prominently featuring the movement's slogan at that time: ``WITHOUT WOMEN'S RIGHTS, DEMOCRACY WON'T SUCCEED!".
+Feminist movements played a crucial role in shaping the 1991 reform.
+Although women’s organizations did not present a unified candidate for the NCA-due in part to debates over dual affiliations and partisan alignments-they mounted a national campaign to promote a gender-inclusive constitutional agenda.
+As documented by \citet{quintero2006mujeres}, this campaign gathered roughly 15,000 signatures from cities across the country and submitted their proposals to the NCA Presidency.
+To amplify their message, activists disseminated press releases, ran radio spots-including a 15-day campaign on Caracol, a major national broadcaster-and organized public discussions.
+Appendix Figure~\ref{fig:constituyente}, Panel (a), displays a prominent newspaper ad from El Tiempo featuring their central slogan: “WITHOUT WOMEN'S RIGHTS, DEMOCRACY WON’T SUCCEED!”

-All these efforts found an echo among some of the members of the constituent assembly (the assembly had 70 delegates, of which only 4 were women).
-For example, in Panel (b) of Figure \ref{fig:constituyente}, we present a photograph of the statement titled ``Women's Rights" \citep{serpa_perry_verano:1991}, signed by constituents Horacio Serpa, Guillermo Perry, and Eduardo Verano de la Rosa.
-This declaration highlighted the constitutional elevation of the principle of equality among sexes, races, ethnic groups, languages, religions, and beliefs, emphasizing the importance of fostering national awareness in the elimination of all forms of discrimination.
-Regarding women's rights, the ANC received over 150 proposals, put forth by women's groups and the constituents \citep{quintero2006mujeres}.
+These efforts resonated with some members of the Constituent Assembly.
+Panel (b) of Appendix Figure~\ref{fig:constituyente} shows a statement titled Women’s Rights \citep{serpa_perry_verano:1991}, signed by delegates Horacio Serpa, Guillermo Perry, and Eduardo Verano de la Rosa.
+The statement emphasized the constitutional enshrinement of equality across sex, race, ethnicity, language, religion, and belief, and called for raising public awareness to combat discrimination.
+The NCA ultimately received over 150 formal proposals on women’s rights from both civil society and constituent delegates \citep{quintero2006mujeres}.

-In terms of the provisions pertaining to gender relations within the new political constitution, several noteworthy examples can be identified.
-Firstly, the constitution incorporated key provisions that ensure gender equality in relation to men (Article 13 and 43).
-Additionally, it recognized the right to form a family (Article 42) and provided protection during pregnancy (Article 43).
-The constitution also emphasized equal opportunities for all workers, with special protection measures for women (Article 53).
-Furthermore, it acknowledged the right of women to participate in the formation, exercise, and control of political power (Article 40).
-Therefore, the 1991 Political Constitution marked a significant shift for women, transitioning them from being seen as individuals requiring protection, with their opinions, ideas, beliefs, and needs often disregarded, to being recognized as individuals with entitlements and autonomy.
-They gained the responsibility to exercise their rights and make decisions regarding their own lives and public affairs.